 The administrative cost of Mona Foundation is among the lowest among the non-profits.
-In 2017 our Administrative cost (operations and fundraising) was at 8%.
+In 2018, our administrative cost was at 7%.

 The Mona Foundation is a registered 501(c)(3) tax-exempt, non-profit organization in accordance with the Internal Revenue Service codes of the United States of America.
 All donations made from donors within US are tax deductible.
 Donors from other countries should consult a certified public accountant registered within their country of residence.

 Mona Foundation is officially certified every year by the State of Washington.
 We embrace nonprofit accountability and transparency.
-We are have received Better Business Bureau Wise Giving Alliance stamp of approval, and enjoy the Platnium status granted by GuideStar (www.guidestar.org) given only to organizations which meet their extensive accountability and transparency requirements.
+We are recognized as an “Accredited Charity” by the Better Business Bureau Wise Giving Alliance, Give.Org, and enjoy the Platinum status granted by GuideStar given only to organizations which meet their extensive accountability and transparency requirements.
 In addition, we have received several awards and recognitions including:

 - Microsoft Alumni Integral Fellow